 Skip to main content

-An AIP operator is any ad network that implements the Agentic Intent Protocol.
+An AIP Operator is any entity that implements the Agentic Intent Protocol.
+Operators act as the bridge between:

 • AI Platforms (who send anonymized intent)